ORGULLO LATINO

 Reading time: 4 minutes

-It's the plant with the power to take us back to our youths.
+It's the plant with the power to turn back time.

 I would be hard-pressed to think of a time when yuca hasn’t been present on the dinner table at my family's home in Costa Rica.